SmartLucas/VeggieBot/README.md

 17. Urban Dictionary Lookup
 18. Auto Reconnects to Turntable.fm
-19. Logs Version Number to his console whenever he logs on Version Number: 2.2
+19. Logs Version Number to his console whenever he logs on

+Version Number: 2.2

-When He will be Updated: He will be updated frequently every day when I add new coding, if there are any bugs,and when I remove coding.
+When He will be Updated: He will be updated frequently every week.

 Debut Date: June 28, 2013